Hoklifter/Hoklifter/README.md

 - 👋 Hi, I’m @Hoklifter
+-
+- 👀 Interested in:
+-   Games,
-- 👀 I’m interested in Games, and general programming applications
+-   General programming applications
+-
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently deepening my knowledge in:
+-   Python
+-
-- 💞️ I’m looking to collaborate on Open-Source projects
+- 💞️ I’m looking to work as a:
+-   Back-End Dev.
+-
-- 📫 How to reach me: My Telegram is @h0klifter
+- 📫 How to reach me:
+-   Telegram : @h0klifter,
+-   E-mail : queiroz-dev@outlook.com